User37som/libbitcoin/bx-fetch-history.md

 Arguments (positional):

-BITCOIN_ADDRESS      The set of Bitcoin addresses.
-If not specified the
+BITCOIN_ADDRESS      The Bitcoin address.
+If not specified the address is
-                     addresses are read from STDIN.
+                     read from STDIN.
 ```
 ### Example 1
 [134HfD2fdeBTohfx8YANxEpsYXsv5UoWyz](https://blockchain.info/address/134HfD2fdeBTohfx8YANxEpsYXsv5UoWyz)